Spreader Buying Guide

 Can I use the spreader for grass seed?

-Yes you can but because of the elongated shape of grass seed it does not 'flow' consistently through rotary or broadcast spreaders.
-This means that though a spreader is an excellent method for spreading seed, settings are unreliable which is why we suggest a one third open setting to start and applying in several lots starting from a different side of the lawn each time to ensure consistent even coverage.
+Yes, you can, but because of the elongated shape of grass seed, it does not 'flow' consistently through rotary or broadcast spreaders.
+This means that though a spreader is an excellent method for spreading seed, its settings are unreliable.
+That is why we suggest starting with a one-third open setting and applying in several lots, starting from a different side of the lawn each time to ensure consistent, even coverage.

 Why can't I use 'weed and feed' in some spreaders?

-You can but rotary or broadcast spreaders fling the fertiliser out which can, if not controlled carefully go on to none target plants.
-If you are therefore using a combined 'weed and feed' product the weed killer element could kill your border plants.
+You can, but rotary or broadcast spreaders fling the fertiliser out, which, if not controlled carefully, can go on to non-target plants.
+If you are, therefore, using a combined 'weed and feed' product, the weed killer element could kill your border plants.

-In addition, some fertiliser contains Ferrous Sulphate which can stain hard surfaces so once again the same issue arises.
+In addition, some fertilisers contain Ferrous Sulphate, which can stain hard surfaces, so once again, the same issue arises.

 Lawnsmith Fertilisers do NOT contain weed killer so all our feeds can go through the spreader of your choice and should some go on border plants then they'll just grow a little bigger!
 The only Lawnsmith Fertiliser that has a potential stain issue is Winter Green so once again your property is safe with all our other fertilisers.